 Another note pins used to be more rare and expensive, but now they are readily available and cheap.
 But, sewing clips are replacing pins.

 So I found four uses of the strawberry on the tomato pincushion.
 Do you know of any other uses?
 Feel free to share in the comments below.
 I just might add it to this list.

-Some say that strawberry is useless with todays pins and the way they are made and how cheap they are to buy.
+Some say that the strawberry is useless with todays straight pins because the way they are made and how cheap they are to buy.

 Meet the staff and/or equipment for Steve Sews.

 - Steve (Steve himself)

 - The Masked Bandit (Steve’s older Sewing Machine)

 Don’t miss a single blog post about sewing, quilting, crafts, and recipes!
 Plus so much more!